-Due to COVID-19 district/state guidelines, assemblies will be smaller and monitored for negative test results and/or proof of vaccination.
 One of the most important aspects of our school is the recognition of positive student effort, behavior and achievement.
 We know that verbal praise is an important and immediate way to recognize students' achievement.
 In addition, Chaparral recognizes students in many other ways.
 Examples of those ways are as follows:

-ACADEMIC AWARDS - SBAC Awards have been on pause since the SBAC was not administered for two years ['19-'20 and '20-'21] Students will be recognized in the middle of each school year for their achievement and success on the Smarter Balanced Assessment (taken by students in grades 3-6), which was taken during the spring of the previous school year.
-Students (in grades 4-6) who have Met Achievement Standards and/or Exceeded Achievement Standards on the English Language Arts and/or Mathematics SBAC will be recognized.
+ACADEMIC AWARDS - \SBAC Awards have been on pause since the SBAC was not administered for two years ['19-'20 and '20-'21].
+To date, due to adjustments to the CAASPP, clear-cut year-to-year comparisons have not been updated to fairly distribute SBAC Awards\ Once district-approved and re-established, students will be recognized in the middle of each school year for their achievement and success on the Smarter Balanced Assessment (taken by students in grades 3-6), which was taken during the spring of the previous school year.
+Students (in grades 4-6) who have Met Achievement Standards and/or Exceeded Achievement Standards on the English Language Arts and/or Mathematics SBAC will be recognized once the district re-establishes that school sites revisit state testing awards.

-TEACHER HOT SHOT AWARDS - At the monthly Hot Shot Awards

-Assembly this award is given to up to three students selected by the teacher to recognize ability or effort a student has demonstrated during the month.
+TEACHER HOT SHOT AWARDS - At the monthly Hot Shot Awards Assembly this award is given to students selected by the teacher to recognize ability or effort a student has demonstrated during the month.
 Recognition may be noted for academics, behavior, or both.